 This honors thesis examines whether KERA significantly decreased residential income segregation across school districts.
 Differing from existing research, I focus on one of the most comprehensive reforms in history and its subsequent impact on residential sorting patterns.
 Using a difference-in-difference regression technique, I find that KERA had no effect on the household poverty rate across districts when compared to Tennessee.
 These results are robust through a number of different specifications.

 Kent, Adam D., "Did the Kentucky Education Reform Act (KERA) Reduce Residential Income Segregation Across School Districts?"
 (2008).
-Honors Projects.
-Paper 8.
+Economics Honors Projects.
+8.

 © Copyright is owned by author of this document